 If your baby is still transverse or breech after 32-34 weeks, discuss the situation with your doctor or midwife.
 Consider contacting a prenatal chiropractor skilled in the Webster’s Technique, which helps align your pelvis to aid in baby getting into an optimal position.
 Ask your provider about the option of an external cephalic version procedure, where the provider attempts to manually turn the baby to a heads-down position.
 And learn about ways you can encourage baby to move on your own, such as the forward-leaning version or breech tilt.

 Week 27 Pregnancy: Find Your Childbirth Class

-Week 27 is a great time to start taking your childbirth class, or to start looking for one if you haven’t already!
-It’s ideal to aim to finish your natural childbirth class at least one full month before your due date.
+Week 27 is an ideal time to begin taking your childbirth classes, or to find one if you haven’t already!
+The goal is to finish your natural childbirth class at least one full month before your due date.
 Two months before is even better if you’re able to swing it with your schedule.

 Week 27 Pregnancy: Symptoms

 As baby grows, you might notice that your stomach muscles are being stretched or feel a separation between the right and left abs that run down your stomach.
 You may even be able to see this separation down your midline when you lie down and lift up your head, as if you’re doing a crunch.
 This is a result of the rectus abdominal muscles thinning, weakening, and being stretched out.

 Diastasis recti is an abdominal separation of 3 or more finger widths.
 This may heal on its own after pregnancy.
 If not, there are exercises you can do after baby is born to help mend these muscles back together.

 Restless Legs Syndrome